Skip to Main Content

 5. Therapy & Treatment - 10 pts: 1-1.5 pp

-6. Suggestions/Conclusions - 20 pts:- include 2 critical needs - one each for diagnosis AND treatment; and 1 proposed solution for EITHER diagnosis OR treatment: .5-1 page
+6. Suggestions/Conclusions - 30 pts - include 2 critical needs - one each for diagnosis AND treatment; and 1 proposed solution for EITHER diagnosis OR treatment: .5-1 page

-8. Figures - 10 pts: to be embedded in the text, NOT included as a separate appendix.
-Also ensure that each figure is numbered and includes a caption at the bottom. reasonable limit (2-4 figures)
+8. Figures - 10 pts: Also ensure that each figure is numbered and includes a caption at the bottom. reasonable limit (2-4 figures)

-9. Final 10 points will be awarded for formatting, appearance and smoothly connecting each section.
+9. Final 10 points will be awarded for a peer evaluation of your group

-Formatting - Report has a strict limit of 7 pages, subject to the following formatting rules: double-spaced, one-sided, 1-inch margins, and 11 pt.
-Arial, Times New Roman or similar font.
-This 7-pp limit does NOT include the Title Page and References section.
+Formatting - Report has a strict limit of 5 pages, subject to the following formatting rules: double-spaced, one-sided, 1-inch margins, and 11 pt.
+Arial font.
+This 5-pp limit does NOT include the Title Page, Abstract, References or Figures section.
 Any pages beyond the limit will not be considered in the evaluation.
 It is challenging to synthesize the information into such a short document, so focus on major factors and present them succinctly.
 There is no space for extra information.

 Should correspond to following roles of each group member or some variation of this: